 Step 1: Mark the Room Centerline

-These lines will guide the entire installation.
+These reference lines control the entire herringbone layout.

 Step 2: Dry Lay the First Herringbone Rows